madunicnikola/jsguru/README.md

-# DOCUMENTATION FOR THE JSGURU API
+# DOCUMENTATION & GUIDE FOR THE JSGURU API
 Created by Nikola Madunić, licensed by MIT

-## Create and Connect your MongoDB Cluster
+## (OPTIONAL) Create and Connect your MongoDB Cluster
 ```bash
 # Mongo server instance
 $ mongod